 No. In most urine infections in children, there is no underlying problem to account for it.

 In some cases

 Constipation - if large hard stools (faeces) collect in the back passage (anus) they can press on the bladder.
 The bladder may then not empty fully when the child passes urine.
-Treating severe constipation sometimes prevents recurring urine infections.
+Treating severe constipation sometimes prevents recurring urine infections in children.